maxhoffmann/bindings/Readme.md

 you should treat this library as another way to access the DOM.
 Don’t do things like read, write, read, write… or performance might hurt.
 For best performance, cache the returned object of bindings() and only get a new one, when you’ve expected DOM changes.
 Additionally specify a root element whenever possible.
-Before you optimize anything: "tools not rules".
+Before you optimize anything: "Use tools, not rules".
 The DOM may not be your bottleneck as it is pretty fast in modern browsers.

 ## Installation